 - A Personal Statement.

-- Good academic standing, for applicants who are currently pursuing a graduate degree at another university or in another department at IIT.
+- Good academic standing, for applicants who are currently pursuing a graduate degree at another university or in another department at Illinois Tech.
 Good academic standing should be confirmed by submitting a transcript for the final semester being taken at the current university.

 Admission to the program (especially the Direct program) is competitive and satisfying the minimum requirements for admission does not automatically imply admission.
 In particular, an applicant's GPA and test scores are only two of several factors considered by the department's Graduate Admission Committee.
-In addition, all requirements must be met to qualify for admission ‐ one cannot, for example, compensate for a low GRE score with a high grade point average.
+In addition, all requirements must be met to qualify for admission.
+For example, a low GRE score cannot be compensated with a high grade point average.

 For admission deadlines, see Graduate Admission → Prospective Students → Application Deadlines.
 Applications received after the deadline may not be able to be reviewed by the departments Graduate Admissions Committee before the beginning of the desired semester.
 Check lists and other detailed information about the application process can be found at Graduate Admission.